MannLabs/alphapept/README.md

 4. Navigate to the alphapept folder and install the package with `pip install .` (default users) or with `pip install -e .` to enable developers mode.

 If AlphaPept is installed correctly, you should be able to import Alphapept as a package within the environment; see below.

+Notes:
-{% include note.html content='If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`.
-This also installs the jupyter notebook extensions.
+* If you would like to use alphapept in your jupyter notebook environment, additionally install nb_conda: `conda install nb_conda`, which also installs the jupyter notebook extensions.
 They can be called from a running jupyter instance like so: `http://localhost:8888/nbextensions`.
-For navigating the notebooks, the exension `collapsible headings` and `toc2` are very beneficial.
-For developing with the notebooks, see the `nbev` section below.' %}
+* For navigating the notebooks, the exension `collapsible headings` and `toc2` are very beneficial.
+* For developing with the notebooks, see the `nbev` section below.

 #### Linux